Which Viewpoint Shows it Best? Language for Weakly Supervising View Selection in Multi-view Instructional Videos: Approach

 \subsection{Best view selector \SM{$S$}}

-We use the pseudo-label set $\mathcal{B}$ from Sec.~\ref{sec:labeler} to train our best view selector $S$, which must reason across all views to identify the best one.
+We use the pseudo-label set $\mathcal{B}$ from Sec.~\ref{sec:labeler} to train our best view selector $S$, which must reason across all views to identify the best one \footnote{Note that it is not possible to simply apply the pseudo-labeler at inference time, since it requires access to ground-truth narrations.}.
 Simply using a view classifier as the selector is not enough in our setting, as our captioning-based labels can \SM{sometimes} be insufficiently discriminative, \ie \SM{, multiple} views might be pseudo-labeled as the best view due to the very nature of the off-the-shelf video captioners' training.
 They \KG{were originally} designed to learn features that are predictive of the narration regardless of the view, and consequently, can end up collapsing all views into similar representations that are unable to capture the important nuances between them.

 To tackle this, we design a view selector composed of 1) a view classifier $W$, and 2) a relative camera pose predictor $P$. \KG{During training,} while our view classifier (Fig.~\ref{fig:model} bottom-left) tries to identify the best viewpoint given our pseudo-labels, the pose predictor (Fig.~\ref{fig:model} bottom-right) simultaneously \SM{acts as a regularizer and} mitigates the effect of spurious \SM{pseudo-}labels by solving an auxiliary task of relative camera pose prediction for each pair of viewpoints.
 This ensures that the features learned by our view classifier remain sensitive to viewpoint changes\SM{, and our model does not overfit to the pseudo-labels during training}, thereby improving the quality of view selection, \KG{as we will see in results}.